Do you think you know something about SCUBA diving?! Test your knowledge here and impress your friends!

 All over the world dive instructors apply the beer fine law for common 'mistakes' made by new divers.
 Being penalized with buying a beer (or chocolate, candy, etc) for your instructor is NOT a real punishment but it gives the SCUBA course a funny twist while learning new things.
 Beer fines are there for a reason!

 Learn to identify more fish and other marine life!
 No need for scientific names, this quiz is easy and fun!
 Do you know the names of the sea creatures?

 The right amount of lead on your weight-belt is important to dive comfortably.
 You do not want to sink like a rock and use your air to compensate this.
 Struggling to go down or holding on to a rock during your safety stop might even be worse.

 Do you have any clue what part of a SCUBA set the SPG is?
 Do you know what the abbreviation stands for and why you need one?

 When you are selecting your dive gear somebody might ask you what kind of BCD you want.
 To answer that question you need to know what a BCD is and where you use it for when SCUBA diving.

-One of the first things you learn in diving and probably one of the first to forget, until you are on a birthday party and somebody asks you what SCUBA actually stands for...
+One of the first things you learn in diving and maybe one of the first to forget, until you are at a Birthday party and somebody asks you what SCUBA actually means...